 The goal of the structured study groups is to help all students develop the skills they need to succeed in law school, on the bar exam, and in the practice of law.
 The structured study groups will help you to better understand the material you are studying in your classes by facilitating discussion of the material and by giving you the skills you need to learn how to master the material.

 The structured study groups focus on the mastery of skills within the framework of a doctrinal course.
-The structured study groups focus on analytical skills, study skills, notetaking skills, outlining skills, and exam taking skills.
-The structured study groups will afford you an opportunity to work in small groups and to engage in active learning.
-They will help you to understand an area of the law by providing context.
+The structured study groups focus on analytical skills, study skills, note-taking skills, outlining skills, and exam taking skills.
+The structured study groups afford students an opportunity to work in small groups and to engage in active learning.
+They help you to understand an area of the law by providing context.
 Participation in the study groups is voluntary, but I encourage you to avail yourself of this opportunity.

-We will have three workshops this spring.
+The Academic Success Program will offer three workshops in Fall 2013 and two workshops in Spring 2014.
 The workshops will be presented by members of the faculty.
-The workshops will focus on improving exam performance, persuasion in briefing and oral argument, and logic.
+The fall workshops will focus on demystifying the law school classroom; briefing, synthesis, and outlining for academic success; and preparing for and writing your first law school exams.
+The spring workshops will focus on improving exam performance by reviewing common missteps on fall semester’s exam answers and persuasion in briefing and oral arguments.
 Each workshop will be presented on both a weekday and on the weekend.
-Please see the Schedule of Workshops on the Spring 2013 Workshops page of the Academic Success Program website for further details about the workshops.
+Please see the workshops schedule for further details.

 Alice Silkey Director of Academic Success